Mapping the prevalence of cancer risk factors at the small area level in Australia

 \subsubsection{Internal benchmarking}

 Internal validation involved a fully Bayesian benchmarking procedure \cite{RN30} that adjusts the results obtained in the stage 2 model by penalizing discrepancies between modelled and direct estimates.
 Unlike previous benchmarking approaches that adjust the point estimates only \cite{RN37, RN15}, Bayesian benchmarking adjusts the entire posterior --- automatically accounting for benchmarking-induced uncertainty.
-See Section C.4.7 in the Additional File for details of Bayesian benchmarking.

 In this work we simultaneously enforced two benchmarks referred to as ``state'' and ``major-by-state''.
 The state benchmark had seven groups which were composed of the states and territories of Australia (except the Northern Territory, which was not benchmarked due to ABS instruction \cite{RN508}).